 The hosting services used by us serve to provide the following services: Infrastructure and platform services, computing capacity, storage space and database services, e-mail dispatch, security services and technical maintenance services, which we use for the purpose of operating this online offer.

 In doing so, we, or our hosting provider, process inventory data, contact data, content data, contract data, usage data, meta data and communication data of customers, interested parties and visitors of this online offer on the basis of our legitimate interests in an efficient and secure provision of this online offer pursuant to Art.
 6 para.

 Art.
 28 DSGVO (conclusion of a contract).
 Art.
 28 DSGVO (conclusion of order processing agreement).

 Collection of access data and log files

-Contact possibility via the website
+Contact option via the website

-Right of appeal and complaints office
+Right of complaint and complaints office

 In the event of violations of data protection law, you have the right to lodge a complaint with the competent supervisory authority.
 The competent supervisory authority for data protection issues is:

 Saxon Commissioner for Data Protection and Transparency